mehulkar/mehulkar.com/source/blog/2022/12/how-to-transfer-safari-tabs-to-chrome-on-ios.md

 ---
-title: How To Transfer iOS Tabs From Safari to Chrome
+title: How To Transfer Safari Tabs To Chrome on iOS
 date: 2022-12-25
 tags: ios, web, browsers, howto
 ---